 Registration when you move

 When you move from Norway to another Nordic country, it is the regulations in the country to which you are moving that determine whether you must register as migrating into that country.
-The move can only be notified in the country to which you are moving.
+You only need to notify the move in the country to which you are moving.
 If the notification of the move is approved in the country to which you are moving, you will automatically be registered as having emigrated from Norway.

 Social insurance rights